 How can I become a volunteer?

-If you wish to become a volunteer please do get in touch by emailing firstname.lastname@example.org
+If you would like to become a volunteer or need more information, please email firstname.lastname@example.org

 How old do I have to be to volunteer?

 Minimum age of 16 – no upward age limit.

 How much time do I have to give?

 We ask that you will volunteer with us for approximately two hours per week, for a minimum of six months.
 This is because during this time you will have actually made a difference to our hospital with your help.
 If you are looking for a shorter-term opportunity to shadow professionals, please see the work experience page for more information.